California’s Solar Commitment

-I was genuinely disappointed by last week’s announcement from the Canadian government.
+I was genuinely disappointed by last week’s oil pipeline announcement from the Canadian government.
 It hurt.
 I felt pretty jaded by the lack of environmental leadership and I was looking online for some good news.
 Indeed, that’s what our site’s for!
 Sustainably Motivated is dedicated to sharing the positivity around sustainability.
 We sincerely try to share uplifting stories and progress in the effort to live more sustainably.

 What helped pull me from my funk was a random tweet online from California’s former Governor, Arnold Schwarzenegger.
 The movie-star Republican is quite active online and abroad, often adding his star power to bring attention to climate change.